GORUCK GR3 Review: (6 Month Test)

 Consider buying the GORUCK Tough Compression Bag which attaches to the bottom as 18L of expandable storage.
 I picked it up and love it.
 Best stuff sack I’ve owned (thanks to durability and attachment straps).
 FYI, its not much of a true compression bag though (Checkout the GORUCK Tough Bag Review)

-Comparing the GORUCK GR3 to other Travel Backpacks – Which backpack should you get?
+The GORUCK GR3 and other Travel Packs: Which backpack should you get?

 There are plenty of other bags that would perform just as well in the area of just “holding things”, many others that would do better in keeping the backpack organized (without packing cubes), and plenty of other bags that are lighter.
 If you are trying to optimize for one of those areas (staying organized, lightweight backpack) in purchasing the GR3, absolutely look elsewhere starting the with this list of 30+ great travel backpack carry on options.
 When buying the GORUCK, you’re paying for comfort while hiking and durability in the long term.